Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: Magnitude-aided CSI feedback Framework

-where $K_\text{PHA}$ denotes the number of quantization bits for each entry of the compressed cosine matrix $f_\text{en,PHA}(\mathbf{Cos},\Theta_{\text{en,PHA}})$.
-We use Eq. (\ref{loss_magnitude}) as the loss function during the first training stage.
+To summarize our training strategy of DualNet-MP, we use Eq. (\ref{loss_magnitude}) as the loss function during the first training stage.
 In the second training stage, we used Eqs. (\ref{loss_proposed}) as the loss function to build an end-to-end learning architecture.